Primary vs. Occasional Driver

 However, you should still exercise care when choosing who to lend your vehicle to.
 In Ontario, police can impound your vehicle if you are driving too fast.
 This means your car would be towed and put in an impound lot.
 If your friend refuses to reimburse you for these costs, you’ll be on the hook if you want your car back.

 Need to add a driver to your policy?

-If you need to add someone to your policy, remove someone, or if you have further questions, don’t hesitate to contact us.
-BrokerLink brokers are always standing by to answer any insurance related questions you may have.
+If you need to add or remove someone on your policy, or if you have further questions, contact us.
+BrokerLink brokers are happy to answer any insurance related questions you may have.

 What is the difference between an occasional and secondary driver?

 An occasional driver is someone who only borrows your car now and then.
 For example, to pick up a friend at the airport.
 Secondary drivers are people who drive your car on a semi-regular basis.
-Maybe they use it every Sunday to take their family to the beach or twice a week to take an elderly neighbour to the supermarket.
-If this is the case, their names would need to be added to your insurance policy.
+Maybe they use it twice a week to take an elderly neighbour to the supermarket.
+If this is the case, their names should be added to your insurance policy.

 Can someone drive your car if they are not on your insurance?

 Provided someone is properly qualified and they have your permission, anyone can drive your car, even if they are not listed on your insurance.
 It is up to you to make sure they have a license and have not been banned from driving.
 Keep in mind: it would not be wise to lend your car to someone who has a poor driving record.

 Adding a driver will usually increase your insurance.
 How much your rate will increase depends on a few things.
 If they have lots of driving experience and no history of accidents, your rate probably won't increase much.
 Adding inexperienced or young drivers to a policy will cost more.
 Your broker will shop around for the best deal and tell you how much more you will have to pay before you add anyone extra to your policy.

 More ways to find a great car insurance rate